taitulism/Bootstruct/README.md

 	};
 ```

 You're encouraged to use the `io` as you like.
 Set it with your own props in an outer layer, use them in the inner parts.
-It's a good way to pass request related data along your app, without polluting any global scope:
+It's a good way to pass request related data along your app, without polluting any global scope. for example: request to `/blog/edit`:
 ```js
 	// pseudo auth (for example in a 'www/Blog/first.js' file) module.exports = function (io) {